andrewfhou/mweepigeon-landing/_posts/2025-06-30-EOE-lore-notes.md

 	- ["Adagia, Windswept Bastion"](https://i.imgur.com/LtnPlUu.jpeg)
 - **Uthros**.
 Fourth from Sothera: Blue aligned.
 A gas giant with dozens of moons and a cloudscape home to many creatures in the upper layers of its atmosphere.
 The depths are caustic and brutal, and home to a secret Uthros Combine (the Sothera-local Illvoi organization) research complex for atmospheric engineering and other, unknown topics
 	- ["Uthros, Titanic Godcore"](https://i.imgur.com/6ASvhn9.jpeg)
+- **The Wurmwall**.
+The asteroid belt ringing the Sothera system.
+Treacherous and home to derelicts, asteroids, and greatwurms
+	- The side story [Compact me to Zero](https://magic.wizards.com/en/news/magic-story/edge-of-eternities-compact-me-to-zero) implies that the Wurmwall may be home to a Vaar node, an entrance to their virtual space, the Hylderhigh.
+[Episode 9](https://magic.wizards.com/en/news/magic-story/edge-of-eternities-episode-9#IntoTheWurmwall) of the main story also hints at something in the Wurmwall relevant to the Endstone